-You can use the word 歌詞 before or after the name of the song written in Japanese or even romanized that you will easily find the Japanese lyrics you are looking for.
+You can use the word 歌詞 before or after the name of the song written in Japanese or even romanized and you will easily find the Japanese lyrics you are looking for.
 We made a quick video talking about this subject and we will leave it below:

-Tips when searching for lyrics in Japanese
+Tips when searching for Japanese song lyrics